mamba-org/quetz/CONTRIBUTING.md

 Please note we have a code of conduct, and follow it in all your interactions with the project.

 We follow the [NumFOCUS code of conduct](https://numfocus.org/code-of-conduct).

+# Developing

+You can install all development dependencies via:

+    pip install -e .[dev]
+    pre-commit install

+This will also setup hooks in your local repository to run linting and code formatting checks prior to making a commit.